life-itself/second-renaissance/content/index.md

 ## What is Novel in the Approach to Social Change?

 The defining feature of this ecosystem is its **_novel_** **approach to social change**.
-Specifically, the combination of being paradigmatic, integrated, and engaged.
+Specifically, the combination of being paradigmatic, integrated, and pragmatic.
 We emphasize that it is the combination of all three that is important and distinctive.

 ### Paradigmatic